 A concussion is a brain injury.
 Concussions are caused by a bump or blow to the head.
 Even a “ding,” “getting your bell run, “ or what seems to be a mild bump or blow to the head can be serious.

 According to Minnesota State Law, all coaches and officials must receive initial training regarding concussions.
-Minnesota Hockey requires coaches to participate in refresher training at least once every year thereafter.
+Minnesota Hockey requires coaches to participate in refresher training once every two years.
 Each coach must complete and provide a certification and acknowledgement form to the association outlining the coach's understanding of his/her responsibilities related to concussion prevention and management prior to participating in any team activities.

 The following are tools that can be used to assess a player if you suspect a concussion.
 These are not diagnostic tools.
 For proper diagnosis, the player should always be seen by a health care professional.